datanav/docs/pricing.rst

    * - Premium 0,5h x 24/7 [#]_
      - €100.00

-.. [#] The developer environment does not have support for backup, VPN and no SLA is offered.
+.. [#] The developer environment does not have support for backup and VPN, and no SLA is offered.
 .. [#] Geo-replicated backup is included.
 .. [#] Geo-replicated backup is included.
 .. [#] Standard SLA is billed minimum 50Gb data